top of page

 Lead Therapist (Master of Counselling, Member of SAC)

-As the founder and clinical supervisor at Staying Sane 101, Hui Wen specializes in evidence-based, attachment-informed care.
+As founder and clinical supervisor of Staying Sane 101, Hui Wen brings an integrative, attachment-informed approach to her work with individuals and couples.

 Jessy Quilindo